Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 > [!WARNING]
-> some test data were wrong in th CSV file, we corrected them in the
+> Some test data was wrong in th CSV file, we corrected them in the
-> file `Scenarios_Vehicle_Insurance_App.csv` in the root folder of this repository.
+> file `Scenarios_Vehicle_Insurance_App.csv` in the Code folder.
-> Following changes were made:
+> The following changes were made:
 >
 > Szenario: Female
+>
 > Gold: Changed -> 947.0 to 977.0
 >
 > Szenario: damageInsuranceFullCoverage
+>
 > Gold: Changed -> 1024.0 to 1027.0

 > [!NOTE]
-> Website for testing:
+> Website to be tested:
+>
 > https://sampleapp.tricentis.com/101/

 ---